Rich-Harris/sensor/README.md

 document.getElementById( 'myButton' ).on( 'tap', handler );
 ```

-(This kind of 'monkey patching' is controversial, obviously - use it at your own discretion!)
+(This kind of 'monkey patching' is controversial, obviously - use it at your own discretion!
+But let me tell you - it's goddamn *liberating*.)

 **Thirdly**, it allows simple *event delegation*, allowing you to efficiently target multiple elements (including ones that don't yet exist):